w3c/wai-tutorials/source/carousels/animations.html.erb.md

 ## Pause on hover and focus

 Another useful approach is to pause the carousel animation when the carousel receives keyboard focus or is hovered over by mouse.
 Pausing the animation ensures that keyboard users do not lose focus.
-It is also useful for people who need more time to read the content and to direct the mouse cursor to a link or control inside the carousel item.
+It is also useful for people who need more time to read the content, and to use links and controls inside the carousel items.

 {::nomarkdown}
 <%= code_start %>